rama7993/c360-docs/docs/marketing/email-template.md

   <TabItem value="list" label="📜 List View">

 The **List View** displays Email Templates in a structured table format for quick scanning and comparison.
-And you will find same actions as **grid view**.
+You will find same actions as **grid view**.

   <figure>
     <img src="/media/marketing/email template/email-template-list.png" alt="List View of Email Templates" />